History of Dedham, Massachusetts, 1900–1999: Endicott Estate

-When he died in 1920 he left the building to his stepdaughter Katherine.
-She died in 1967 without any children and willed the land and the estate to the town for "education, civic, social and recreational purposes".
+When he died in 1920 he left the building to his stepdaughter, Katherine.
+She died in 1967 without any children and willed the land and the estate to the town for "education, civic, social and recreational purposes."

 At the time "town didn't know quite what to do with it" and "Town Meeting voted to offer it to the Commonwealth."
-Governor John Volpe took the title to the 25 room estate in a ceremony on December 7, 1967 and intended to use it as a governor's mansion.
+Governor John Volpe took the title to the 25 room estate in a ceremony on December 7, 1967, and intended to use it as a governor's mansion.
 It soon became apparent that it would be cheaper to build a brand new mansion than to remodel the estate to Volpe's wife's "lavish taste" and "crazy notions" than to renovate the Endicott Estate and in 1969 the Commonwealth gave the estate back to the Town.
-In 1921 Endicott's widow gave $35,000 to the American Legion to build a clubhouse nearby the estate on Whiting Ave.